bogazsombor/MDPSO_for_MRI_segmentation/README.md

 # Image Segmentation Project

 ## Overview
 This project is focused on medical image segmentation, specifically for the BraTS dataset.
 It uses a Random Forest model to predict and evaluate region segmentation in MRI scans for multiple modalities.
+The project is currently being updated to include 3D segmentation.

 ### Features:
 - Data loading and preprocessing of four MRI modalities.